Exotic Leptons: Higgs, Flavor and Collider Phenomenology: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Prateek Agrawal, Stefania Gori, Aurelio Juste, Matthias Neubert, Pedro Schwaller, Carlos Wagner, Lian Tao Wang, and Felix Yu for many useful discussions.
 We also thank David Straub for useful comments.
+Furthermore, we would like to thank Rupert Coy for bringing to our attention a mistake in the numerical results of Table I in an earlier version of this paper.
 We would like to thank KITP Santa Barbara for warm hospitality and support during completion of this work.
 KITP is supported in part by the National Science Foundation under Grant No. NSF PHY11-25915.
 Fermilab is operated by Fermi Research Alliance, LLC under Contract No. De-AC02-07CH11359 with the United States Department of Energy.
 One of us, M.B., is acknowledging the support of the Alexander von Humboldt Foundation.
 The research of W.A. was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development \& Innovation.